 Martian settlers on a weekend excursion.
 Painting by Pat Rawlings, courtesy NASA.

-At the September 27, 2016 meeting of the International Astronautical Congress in Guadalajara, Mexico, Elon Musk, CEO of Space X, announced his bold plan to build a city on Mars.
-According to Mark Hopkins, economist and Chair of the Executive Committee of the National Space Society, “The vast majority of the resources of our solar system lie in space rather than on the Earth.
+At the September 27, 2016 meeting of the International Astronautical Congress in Guadalajara, Mexico, Elon Musk, CEO of Space X, first announced his bold plan to build a city on Mars.
+According to Mark Hopkins, economist and Chair of the Executive Committee of the National Space Society and who was present at the talk, “The vast majority of the resources of our solar system lie in space rather than on the Earth.
 By settling Mars and other locations in space we can overcome the resource limits of Earth leading to a hopeful, prosperous future for all of humanity.”

-During the talk Musk detailed the Interplanetary Transport System (ITS) for the first time.
+During the talk Musk detailed what he called the Interplanetary Transport System (ITS).
 The first stage of the ITS towers 77.5 meters with a diameter of 12 meters and uses 42 Raptor engines to provide a total of 28 million lbs of thrust.
 The second stage is 49.5 meters long, 17 m in diameter, uses 9 Raptor engines, and comes in both a crew/cargo model and a tanker model.
-Musk’s plans are based on four key approaches: full reusability of all components, refueling in orbit around Earth, refueling on Mars with locally produced propellant, and using a rocket fuel (methane/oxygen) that can be easily manufactured on Mars.
+Musk’s plans are based on four key approaches: full reusability of all components, refueling in orbit around Earth, refueling on Mars with locally produced propellant, and using a rocket fuel (methane/oxygen) that can be manufactured on Mars.
 Musk envisions that the eventual cost of a ticket to Mars will be in the $100K-$200K U.S. dollars range, allowing ordinary people to eventually travel to Mars.

 Musk’s plan is in many ways an update of the original “Mars Direct” plan of Robert Zubrin.